-The Gas supplies are connected to the back of the SCI-tive Workstation as shown in Figure 3.
-A full description of the rear of the unit is provided in Section 3.1.4.
+The Gas supplies are connected to the back of the SCI-tive Plus Workstation as shown in Figure 3.
+A full description of the rear of the unit is provided in Section 3.4.
 Please refer to Figure 1 for Hazard symbol explanations.

-Figure 3: Gas and electrical connections
+Figure 3: Gas and electrical connections ETHERNET

-Figure 4 lists the gasses required for operation of the workstation;
+Figure 4 lists the gasses required for operation of the workstation with Figure 5 detailing additional gases that are required for specific operating modes;

-Figure 4: SCI-tive gas requirements
+Figure 4: SCI-tive Plus gas requirements